ucc23/ucc/_clusters/bdsb73.md

 glat: 2.86904
 r50: 4.3
 plx: 0.5908
-UTI: "0.28"
+UTI: "0.14"
-UTI_COLOR: "#fedec5"
+UTI_COLOR: "#f5bfb7"
 UTI_C_N_COL: "#fdd9c3"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#d4edca"
 UTI_C_lit_COL: "#e0a6b3"
-UTI_C_dup_COL: "#e2f2cc"
+UTI_C_dup_COL: "#feebcf"
 UTI_C_N: 0.26
 UTI_C_dens: 1.0
 UTI_C_C3: 0.75
 UTI_C_lit: 0.0
-UTI_C_dup: 0.69
+UTI_C_dup: 0.35
 UTI_summary: |
     BDSB 73 is a poorly populated, very dense object of high C3 quality.
-It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry, and a moderate percentage with at least one entry reported in the same catalogue.
+It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry, and a moderate percentage with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 4.3